 The PCjs Project is now an open-source project on GitHub.
 All published portions are free for redistribution and/or modification under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-You are required to include the following copyright notice, with a link to pcjs.org:
+You are required to include the following links and copyright notice:

-in every source code file of every copy or modified version of this work, and to display that notice on every web page or computer that runs any version of this software.
+in every copy or modified version of this work, and to display that notice on every web page or computer that it runs on.

 See LICENSE for details.